gregoryjscott/Simpler/CONTRIBUTING.md

 All content contributions are made using GitHub Pull Requests.
 Pull Requests allow team members to review incoming contributions before they are merged.

+We prefer contributors to Pull Request early.
+We like to specify what else we have planned as a list of checkboxes.

+E.g.
+- [ ] Squash my WIP commits

+You'll find examples in the list of [closed Pull Requests](https://github.com/gregoryjscott/Simpler/pulls?direction=desc&page=1&sort=created&state=closed).

 Steps
 1. **Fork the repository**.
 2. **Create a feature branch.**
 3. **Push your feature branch to your fork repository.**
 4. **Create a pull request from your feature branch to gregoryjscott:master.**

+## Branches and Tags

+`master` should be considered the edge branch and should be the basis for all Pull Requests.
+Other important branches should be associated to an open Pull Request.

+There are [tags](https://github.com/gregoryjscott/Simpler/tags) for stable versions.

 ## Continuous Integration